Integrated Technology Services Procedures

 - All Integrated Technology Services Department access requests for the college network, email, or myLakerLink will be requested in writing using the ITS department.

 - The employee’s supervisor or the student worker’s department supervisor must sign all access requests.
+Outcomes Any requests not signed by the appropriate supervisor will be returned to the requestor.

 - Any requests not signed by the appropriate supervisor will be returned to the requestor.